Logical limit laws for Mallows random permutations

-The following result is alluded to in many texts on Markov chains when discussing the convergence behavior of a Markov chains that are not irreducible.
-We have not found an appropriate reference however so we state and prove here a result that we will need in Section~\ref{sec:proof_conv_toto}.
+We will need the following result in Section~\ref{sec:proof_conv_toto}.
+It is alluded to in many texts on Markov chains when discussing the convergence behavior of a Markov chains that are not irreducible.
+We have not found an appropriate reference however.
+So we present a short proof.

-\begin{lem} Let $X_n$ be a Markov chain on the countable state space $\cS$, and let $\cM$ be a communicating class of $X_n$ such that the chain restricted to $\cM$ is aperiodic, irreducible and positive recurrent.
+\begin{lem} Let $X_n$ be a Markov chain on a countable state space $\cS$, and let $\cM \subseteq \cS$ be an aperiodic and positively recurrent communicating class.
 Then the limit

 exists for all $A\subseteq \cM$. \end{lem}